a-morrison/TrendDungeon/README.md

 # TrendDungeon

-Trend Dungeon is a twitter focused web game that compiles user feedback into game decisions.
+Trend Dungeon is a Twitter focused web game that compiles user feedback into game decisions.

 ## Creators